Home

 Center on the Developing Child at Harvard University

 Founded in 2006, the mission of the Center on the Developing Child is to leverage the power of science in pursuit of better, more equitable outcomes for young children facing adversity.
-Through two decades of synthesizing and communicating knowledge from across disciplines, the Center has helped shape the way the public understands and thinks about early childhood development, closing the gap between what we know and what we do to support children and their caregivers through science-informed policy and practice.
-Center Founding Director Jack P. Shonkoff, M.D., now leads the Connecting Science and Community initiative.
-Learn more about the Center ‘s work at https://developingchild.harvard.edu/
+Through two decades of synthesizing and communicating knowledge from across disciplines, the Center has played a major role in shaping the way the public understands and thinks about early childhood development, thereby informing how we support children and their caregivers through science-informed policy and practice.
+Center Founding Director Jack P. Shonkoff, M.D., now leads the Connecting Science + Community initiative.
+Learn more about the Center‘s work at https://developingchild.harvard.edu/